This is also the one where there are the most numerous highlight sightseeing.

 In order to complete the Royal House Collection initially constituted by King Carol I, Queen Elisabeth and especially Queen Mary of Romania acquired important Art Nouveau pieces.

-Endowed with 42 rooms, it also has a swimming pool, which Peles and Pelisor do not have.
+Hunting PavilionOriginally meant to be King Carol I hunting lodge, this has also a swimming pool, which Peles and Pelisor do not have.

 In 1921, King Michael – son of King Carol II and Queen Helen – was born here.